-The field work for the site investigation was performed by SAIC during September 1996.
-Four soil boreholes (designated 05-01 through 05-04) were drilled at the site down to the following depths: 05-01 (17.0 feet), 05-02 (13.0 feet), 05-03 (13.0 feet), and 05-04 (18.0 feet).
-The boreholes were advanced between approximately 3.0 feet to 8.0 feet below the water table to accomplish groundwater sampling using a PowerPunch sampler.
+The field work for the site investigation was performed by SAIC during September 1996 (initial investigation) and December 1996 (subsequent investigation).
+Four soil boreholes (designated 53-01 through 53-04) were drilled at the site down to the following depths: 53-01 (13.0 feet), 53-02 (13.0 feet), 53-03 (15.0 feet), and 53-04 (14.0 feet).
+The boreholes were advanced between approximately 3.0 feet to 4.5 feet below the water table to accomplish groundwater sampling using a PowerPunch sampler.
 Figure II-3 illustrates the locations of the site investigation boreholes, and boring logs recorded during drilling are presented in Appendix A of this report.

-Collection of two soil samples for laboratory chemical analysis from each of the site investigation boreholes was accomplished as planned.
+Collection of soil samples for laboratory chemical analysis from each of the site investigation boreholes was accomplished as planned.
 Collection of one groundwater sample from each borehole and measurement of static water levels were also accomplished as planned.
+However, due to problems encountered regarding the collection of the groundwater samples using the PowerPunch sampler, the samples at the borehole 53-03 location were collected from the pre-cleaned temporary piezometer installed in the borehole using a disposable bailer.